 Sources of indentation settings

-.editorconfig files that affect the current file, the
+If there are EditorConfig or Clang-Format files that affect the current file, the

 You can also toggle the auto-detecting indents preference and view its status in the File Formatting Info window.

 Note also, that if you enable auto-detecting indents, or indents in ReSharper settings, or if you have .editorconfig files that affect the current file, then indents from these sources are temporary saved in Visual Studio settings while the affected file is open and active in Visual Studio.

 You should take this into account if synchronization of Visual Studio settings is enabled.

 Indentation and alignment in complex scenarios

 You can flexibly configure indentation and alignment settings separately for each specific code construct on the Alt+R, O ), but there are two cases, in which several different preferences may influence the indentation and alignment.page of ReSharper options (